Emmannydev/Fintech-Wallet-App/README.md

-The application consist of these endpoints .
+The application consists of these endpoints .
 1. makeCollection
 2. getChanneels
 3. cceptCollectionRequest